John-Da/Mobile-Object-Detector-using-OnnxruntimeAPK-plus-Yolo11m-onnx/README.md

 ♦️ => *You can adjust IOU and label size, but the image width and height should match those of the ONNX model you exported. (mostly img w/h = exported onnx's imgsz)* <=

 ## 💡 Tip:
-*If you wish to use YOLO ONNX format as the demo, export the model as default for this demo project:*
+*If you wish to use Pretrained YOLO ONNX format as the demo, export the model as default for this demo project:*

 ```python